-Identify a traditional healer or chief to coordinate and host the workshop.
-This person should have strong and trusted relationships with local traditional healers (including soothsayers, herbalists, traditional birth attendants, etc.).
+• Identify a CHP or nearest health facility to coordinate and host the workshop.
+This person should have strong and trusted relationships with local CHPs.

-Note: If you choose to make arrangements with a traditional healer, it is still important to invite the chief to participate in the workshop.
-The chief's presence will be important for building trust with the traditional healer participants.
+Note: If you choose to make arrangements with a CHP, it is still important to invite the PHO (Public Health Officer) to participate in the workshop.
+The Ministry of Health (MOH) presence will be important for building trust with the CHP participants.

-- Work with the traditional healer and/or chief to identify 20-25 traditional healers (and/orsoothsayers, herbalists, traditional birth attendants, etc.) to participate in the workshop. - Invite a medical professional to present the workshop medical content with you.
+- Work with the CHP and/or MOH to identify 20-25 CHPs to participate in the workshop. - Invite a rehabilitation professional to present the workshop medical content with you.
 Ensure this person has a copy of our Disability Guidebook and a strong knowledge of the definitions, causes, and interventions for common disabilities in the participants' communities.
 Remind them to use the simplified Disability Guidebook content during the workshop, so their disability explanations do not become too long or technical. - Invite a person with a disability or a parent of a child with a disability to speak at the workshop.
 Ideally, this would be someone from the participants' community.
-Brief him/her on what to cover in the speech (see the speech content list on page 45). - Invite a traditional healer whose disability-related beliefs and practices have improved as a result of this workshop to share his/her testimony.
+Brief this person on what to cover in their speech (see the speech content list on page 49). - Invite a CHP whose disability-related beliefs and practices have improved as a result of this workshop to share his/her testimony.
 Ideally, this would be someone from the participants' community.
-Brief this person on what to cover in their speech (see the speech content list on page 50). - Gather volunteers or staff who can help with setup, break times, and administering the Media Consent (Appendix A-2) and Survey (Appendix A-3) to illiterate participants. - Important: Helping someone complete the Media Consent and Survey usually takes 15 minutes per participant.
+Brief this person on what to cover in their speech (see the speech content list on page 54). - Gather volunteers or staff who can help with setup, break times, and administering the Media Consent (Appendix A-2) and Survey (Appendix A-3) to illiterate participants. - Important: Helping someone complete the Media Consent and Survey usually takes 15 minutes per participant.
 Prior to the workshop, it is helpful to ask the host how many participants will need assistance with these documents, so you can plan your support staff numbers accordingly.